Guide Visa Application Border & Entry 4 min read

 For a Laos eVisa application, the two uploads to check before payment are your 4 x 6 cm portrait photo and the passport bio page image.
-The official Lao eVisa site says the passport upload must cover the whole bio page, including the two MRZ lines at the bottom, and upload problems can delay processing.
+The official Lao eVisa site says the passport upload must cover the whole bio page, including the two MRZ lines at the bottom.
+It also warns that a photo that does not meet its criteria can delay processing.

 TL;DR: Use the official portal at laoevisa.gov.la.
 Upload a recent color 4 x 6 cm photo on a plain white background with no shadows, and a full passport bio page image that includes the MRZ.
 The application page lists JPG/JPEG/PNG uploads with a 2 MB maximum file size.
 Check these before payment because the eVisa fee is non-refundable under the official FAQ.